 VIATICUM: The Eucharist received by a dying person.
 It is the spiritual food for one's "passing over" to the Father from this world.
 With Penance and the Anointing of the Sick, the reception of Holy Communion as Viaticum constitute the "last sacraments" of the Christian.

 Rite of Christian Initiation of Adults

-Lenten Medication Booklets
+Lenten Meditation Booklets

-Stay With Us, Lord: Daily Scriptural Reflections for Lent is a wonderful booklet filled with prayers and insights to help us deepen our relationship with Jesus this Lent.
+Stay With Us, Lord: Daily Scriptural Reflections for Lent is a wonderful booklet filled with prayers and reflections to help us deepen our relationship with Jesus this Lent.
 It is written by renowned author and speaker Fr.
 Robert Barron.
 Copies of can be found in the vestibule for $1.50.

 PRAYER SHAWL MINISTRY